-In general, these cameras save on construction materials (plastic body) and the technology they use (sensors, processors …) are reused from previous generations of higher-end models.
+In general, these cameras save on construction materials (plastic body), and the technology they use (sensors, processors …) is reused from previous generations of higher-end models.

 So, by way of summary.
 If your budget is very tight, they are cameras that will offer you an image quality similar to any other SLR, especially if you get a better quality lens (for example, a 50mm f / 1.8 for about 100 euros).